 - Stakeholder management plan.

 Creation of management plans is an integral part of a project manager’s role.
-In order to develop an integrated project management plan, all of these must be compliant with each other to constitute a reasonable and attainable project management plan.
+In order to develop an integrated project management plan, all of these must be compliant with each other to constitute a reasonable and attainable plan.
 All these plans aim to focus the success of that regarding domain only.
 The cohesive success of all management plans can be ensured with the integration function of the project management plan.

 These management plans are prepared with the inputs of the project stakeholders.
 However, preparation of management plans and overall project management plan is the accountability of the project manager.